 Cross Country Skiing and Ice Skating

 Other winter activities include cross country skiing and ice skating.
 Jester Park Nature Center provides cross country ski rentals along with snowshoes and miles of trails.
-Click here for details on rentals and where to start your trek.
+Find cross-country ski and snowshoe rentals and where to start your trek from Jester Park.

 There are many options for ice skating in the metro as well.
 If you own your own skates, Racoon River Park has a small rink which is not as busy and you can skate surrounded by nature.
 Additionally, Metro Ice in Urbandale offers skate rentals and public skating times throughout the week.